ayalamarcelo/comit-project/README.md

 ## Pokeflip!
-`Pokeflip!` is a memory game made with javascript to present as a final project in ComIT's node.js course.
+Is a memory game made with javascript to present as a final project in ComIT's node.js course.

 ### Installation
 Use the package manager.